znicolaou/pseudospectral_cgl/README.md

 with the C compiler gcc 4.9.2 (https://gcc.gnu.org/).

 # Compiling and usage
-Compile with
+Compile the program with

 gcc -fopenmp -O3 -o 2dcgleic 2dcgleic.c -lgsl -lgslcblas -lfftw3 -lfftw3_omp -lm

 Once compiled, running the program will produce the following usage message: